Kiniamaro/FireMote/README.md

 ## Changelog

+**V0.3**
+  - Added Nunchuk Support!
+  - you now control the mouse using the nunchuk's joystick

 **V0.2**
   - You now no longer can spam an input by holding a button
   - Changing Tabs and zooming now require holding the 'B' button